joerg/LabViewGitEnv/README.md

 	git stash pop
 	LVInit.sh (--system|--global|--local)

 The last command is just needed in case some changes happened for git-config.
-However, you should always run this to make sure everything is configured corretly.
+However, you should always run this to make sure everything is configured correctly.

 Copyright
 =========

 Copyright (c) 2011 Jörg Herzinger, see LICENSE for details.

-Copyright (c) 2014 Joe Friedrichsen
+##### Contributors:

+* Joe Friedrichsen, 2014